Oenanthe silaifolia: Identification

 Great care must be taken to distinguish this species from several very similar ones.
 In Britain, it can most easily be confused with corky-fruited water-dropwort and parsley water-dropwort.
 Both of these are likely to have slightly broader segments on the lower leaves and will usually have bracts on the main umbels.
 Unlike the other two, parsley water-dropwort has rays and pedicels that do not thicken in fruit, while corky-fruited water-dropwort is the only one to have umbels that become flat-topped in fruit.
 Fine-leaved water-dropwort also has stems which remain hollow as they age, with thin walls (<0.5 mm thick) while the other species often develop solid stems or thicker stem walls.

+The mature umbel is dome-shaped, the fruits are deeply ridged, and the styles are separate at the base.